Angela Hartnett

-Angela Maria Hartnett (born September 1968) is an English Michelin-starred chef.
-A protégée of Gordon Ramsay who became well known by her appearances on British television, she was Chef-Patron at Angela Hartnett at the Connaught in London.
-Currently, she is Chef-Patron for Murano in Mayfair, Café Murano in St James's, Covent Garden & Bermondsey and Cucina Angelina in Courchevel (France).
+Angela Maria Hartnett (born September 1968) is an English chef and television personality.
+A protégée of Gordon Ramsay, she was Chef-Patron at Angela Hartnett at the Connaught in London.
+Currently, she is Chef-Patron for Murano in Mayfair; Café Murano in Bermondsey, Covent Garden, Marylebone and St James's; and Cucina Angelina in Courchevel (France).
+In 2004, she gained her first Michelin star.

 Early life and education

-Angela Hartnett was born in Merseyside to Patrick Hartnett, an Irish sailor in the Merchant Navy, and Giuliana Pesci, whose parents had migrated from Bardi in Emilia-Romagna to Ferndale in the Rhondda Valley, part of a substantial Welsh Italian community.
+Angela Hartnett was born in Kent to Patrick Hartnett, an Irish sailor in the Merchant Navy, and Giuliana Pesci, whose parents had migrated from Bardi in Emilia-Romagna to Ferndale in the Rhondda Valley, part of a substantial Welsh Italian community.
 Her father died when she was seven years old.

-Her mother moved the young family (older brother and younger sister) to Upminster in Outer London to be closer to both sets of grandparents.
+Hartnett's mother moved the young family (older brother and younger sister) to Upminster in Outer London to be closer to both sets of grandparents.
 Their Italian maternal grandmother cared for the children whilst Giuliana worked long hours as a dinner lady and nanny.
 At 18, Hartnett went to Italy for a year to work as an au pair before graduating with a degree in history at Cambridge Polytechnic.

 Career

-Starting relatively late in her chosen career path, she learned on the job at a hotel in Cambridge, then at the Sandy Lane Hotel restaurant in Barbados.
+Hartnett learned on the job at a hotel in Cambridge, then at the Sandy Lane Hotel restaurant in Barbados.
 In 1994, she returned to the UK, and undertook a one-day trial at Gordon Ramsay's first restaurant Aubergine.
 Alongside Marcus Wareing, she worked six days a week alongside Ramsay for longer than the two weeks Wareing predicted – Ramsay called her a bitch occasionally, alongside his favoured name for her: Dizzy Lizzy.
 She supported Ramsay at Zafferano and L'Oranger, then joining Wareing as his sous chef at Petrus.
 After launching Amaryllis in Scotland with David Dempsey in 2001, Hartnett helped with the launch of Verre in Dubai, Ramsay's first overseas restaurant.

 In 2003, Hartnett got the 'Best Newcomer Award' and the SquareMeal Guides' BMW Best New Restaurant award for the two restaurants at the Connaught.
-In 2004, she netted her first Michelin star.
+In 2004, she gained her first Michelin star.
 In 2007, she opened Cielo, a Ramsay Group restaurant in Boca Raton.
 She made her first television appearance in the first series of ITV1's Hell's Kitchen.
 In 2015, Angela took part in the final episode, and oversaw the final task for MasterChef UK.